+\begin{thm} Under Assumption (\ref{boundedness-alpha}), there exists a unique solution for RBSDE (\ref{dparametrized}).
+It coincides with the value function of an American contingent claim with the payoff $L_{t}\alpha_{t}(.)1_{[0,T[}(t)+\xi\alpha_{T}(.)1_{\{T\}}(t)$ and $\tau^{*}(.)=\inf{\{s\in[t,T] : Y_s(.)=L_s\alpha_{s}(.)\}}\wedge{T}$ is the optimal stopping time for the buyer.
+Furthermore if Novikov's condition (\ref{novikov}) is satisfied, then RBSDE (\ref{Qrbsde}) has a unique solution. \end{thm} \begin{proof} Under Assumption (\ref{boundedness-alpha}), the integrability conditions (i') and (iii') from Section \ref{shart2} are fulfilled by $\xi(.)=\xi\alpha_T(.)$ and $L(.)=L\alpha(.)$.
+Thus by Theorem \ref{mthm} and Remark \ref{rem2}, there exists a unique solution for RBSDE (\ref{dparametrized}), and it coincides with the value of the corresponding optimal stopping problem on the product space.
+Existence and uniqueness of the solutions of RBSDE (\ref{Qrbsde}) follow from Remark \ref{frem}. \end{proof}

-The following example illustrates that the boundedness assumption on $\alpha$ may be easily missed. \begin{exa} Let $G=B_{T}+X$, where $B_{T}$ is the endpoint of a one dimensional $\F-$ Brownian motion with $B_{0}=0$ and $X$ a random variable with centered normal distribution with variance $\epsilon>0$ which is independent of $\F.$ In this case the buyer has noisy information about $B_{T}.$ Due to independence, we know that $G$ has a normal law with mean zero and variance $T+\epsilon$.
+The following example illustrates that for $t>0$ boundedness of $\frac{\beta_t}{\alpha_t}$ may be easily missed, though $\alpha_t$ is bounded. \begin{exa} Let $G=B_{T}+X$, where $B_{T}$ is the endpoint of a one-dimensional $\F-$Brownian motion with $B_{0}=0$ and $X$ a random variable with centered normal distribution with variance $\epsilon>0$ which is independent of $\F.$ In this case the buyer has noisy information about $B_{T}.$ Due to independence, we know that $G$ has a normal law with mean zero and variance $T+\epsilon$.
 Therefore we have for all $t\in[0,T]$